 Day 3: Ski Park City Mountain before embarking on a nighttime sleigh ride

-Begin your second ski day by taking a shuttle or riding the free bus over to the Park City base area, where you can grab a quick coffee and bite at Jupiter Java, or enjoy a warm and hearty breakfast at Legacy Café.
+Begin your second ski day by taking a shuttle or riding the free bus over to the Park City base area, where you can grab a quick coffee and bite at Jupiter Java.
 From there you can get checked into ski school before jumping on either the Crescent lift or Payday Express to Bonanza for an easy, meandering cruise down Claimjumper.
 Drift is also a favorite beginner run for skiers and riders who are looking to practice a little more skill and gain confidence in their speed.

 Day 4: Take a day off the slopes to explore Park City’s top attractions

 For your third day, take the day off to rest your legs and explore Park City’s many attractions and historic areas.
 Start your morning by taking the free bus system over to Main Street for breakfast or brunch.
 We suggest checking out The Eating Establishment, which serves up classic breakfast and comfort food at the right place.